danwing/metadata/draft-rw-flow-metadata.md

 An analysis of most of those metadata signaling mechanisms is at {{?I-D.herbert-host2netsig}}.

+The metadata defined in this document is independent of the actual signaling protocol.
+In doing so, we ensure that consistent metadata definitions are used by the various signaling protocols.
+It is out of scope of this document to define how the proposed encoding will be mapped to a specific signaling protocol.

+Some applications use heuristics to determine rate-limiting policy.
+This document proposes an explicit approach that is meant to share more granular information so that these application adjusts their behavior in a timely manner (e.g., anticipate congestion).

-For host-to-network metadata, individual packets within a flow can contain metadata describing their drop preference and their reliability.
+For host-to-network metadata, individual packets within a flow can contain metadata describing their drop preference or their reliability.
 The network elements aware of this metadata can apply preferential or deferential treatment to those packets during a 'reactive traffic policy' event.
-Examples of metadata signaling for video streaming and for remote desktop are in {{examples-h2n}}.
+It is also assumed that such network elements are provisioned with local policy that guides their behavior jointly with a signaled metadata.
+Examples of metadata signaling for video streaming and for remote desktop are provided in {{examples-h2n}}.

-For network-to-host metadata, the host can be informed of the network bandwidth policy for the subscriber to receive streaming video.
-This policy can be used by video streaming applications on that client to choose video streams that fit within that policy.
+For network-to-host metadata, the host can be informed, e.g., of the network bandwidth policy for the subscriber to receive streaming video.
+This policy can be used by video streaming applications on that host to choose video streams that fit within that policy.

 # Conventions and Definitions